Spindletop - January 10, 1901

 He hauled his heavy dry plate camera up the Big Hill and set it on its tripod about a hundred yards from the man-made geyser.

 An oily mist filled the air and condensed on his lens.
-That's what give the image a bit of an underwater quality.
+That's what gives the image a bit of an underwater quality.

 That tiny figure to the right of the derrick is Captain Anthony Lucas.
 The three men to the left are the drilling crew, Peck Byrd and the Hamill brothers, Curt and Al.